VeritasSoftware/WebsiteAIAssistant/Docs/README.md

 PredictionEngine.NegativeConfidenceThreshold = 0.50f;
 ```

+Add the Nuget package or a reference to the `WebsiteAIAssistant` project in your ASP.NET Core application.

 **Step 1** :

 Set the data view type and path to the training dataset or the List of ModelInput.
 The List can come from a database or any other source.